IIIF/api/source/presentation/4.0/model.md

 ### refinedBy
 {: #refinedBy}

 The `refinedBy` property allows Selectors to be chained together to incrementally select more specific aspects of the resource given in `source` on the Specific Resource.
 The first selector on a Specific Resource describes how to select part of the main resource, and a subsequent selector in `refinedBy` then describes how to further select part of that part.
-This can be used, for example, to extract a rectangular region with a `FragmentSelector` and then further refine that region with an `SvgSelector` or `WktSelector`.
+This can be used, for example, to extract a rectangular region with a Fragment Selector and then further refine that region with an Svg Selector or Wkt Selector.

 For more information about `refinedBy`, please see the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#refinement-of-selection).